 when developing a service.

-Introduction to Research Methods for Health – The module provides students with an introduction to the research progress, focusing on how to gather, analyse, and develop meaningful conclusions.
-The module offers students to develop their research plan, which they can develop further for their dissertation in level six.
-Students are provided the opportunity to demonstrate an understanding of research methodologies and data collection techniques.
+Introduction to Research Methods for Health – The module provides students with an introduction to the research progress, focusing on gathering, analysing, and developing meaningful conclusions.
+The module allows students to develop their research plan, which they can develop further for their dissertation in level six.
+Students can demonstrate an understanding of research methodologies and data collection techniques.

 Health Promotion – The module provides students with an introduction of the importance of education and the promotion of health to encourage well-being.
-The focus on the activities are for the students to address how they would communicate and implement someone’s health intervention, and establish the barriers that may affect them.
-An exploration of health promotion models such as: Health belief model, Ottawa Charter, Ecological Models, Stages of Change (Trans-theoretical) Model and Social Cognitive Theory.
+The focus on the activities is for the students to address how they would communicate and implement someone’s health intervention and establish the barriers that may affect them.
+An exploration of health promotion models such as the Health belief model, Ottawa Charter, Ecological Models, Stages of Change (Trans-theoretical) Model and Social Cognitive Theory.
 As well as this, the students learn to distinguish the five approaches to health promotion: behavioural changes, medical, education, client centred and societal changes.

-Public Health – The module aim is to introduce major concepts and principles of modern public health.
+Public Health – The module aims to introduce major concepts and principles of modern public health.

-Financial Control and Budgeting – The aim of the module is to explore the differences and links between health and social care provision in the UK and globally.
+Financial Control and Budgeting – The module aims to explore the differences and links between health and social care provision in the UK and globally.

-Environmental Management and Sustainable Health – The module reviews the impact climate change has upon human health.
-Students are provided the opportunity to explore the concepts of environmental management, and how local and global policies impact climate change and sustainable development.
+Environmental Management and Sustainable Health – The module review the impact climate change has on human health.
+Students are allowed to explore the concepts of environmental management and how local and global policies impact climate change and sustainable development.

-Quality Management in a Care Setting – The module focuses on reviewing the importance of creating a social care landscape that meets everyone’s needs.
-This refers upon both staff and service users needs.
+Quality Management in a Care Setting – The module reviews the importance of creating a social care landscape that meets everyone’s needs.
+This refers to both staff and service users’ needs.
 Thus, creating a united vision of health.

 Business Analysis Planning – The module helps to develop management skills needed in healthcare settings by developing the student’s ability to make sound judgements based on data.

-Research Methods and Final Project – The purpose of the module is to introduce the student’s to health and social care research methods and assess their ability to conduct independent, academic research.
+Research Methods and Final Project – The module aims to introduce the students to health and social care research methods and assess their ability to conduct independent academic research.